masettymahima/EarlySignal/README.md

 exposure_collection → extract where and when exposure happened
 location_collection → collect current city/state then venue or landmark
 bq_submission → package and write report to BigQuery
-care_advice → return tailored advice and “when to seek help”
+care_advice → return tailored advice and “when to seek professional medical help”

 **Routing rules (conditional edges)**
 Nodes only proceed when required fields are valid; otherwise, the system pauses and waits for user input.